janousy/formula-ether/README.md

 - Metamask browser extension: https://metamask.io/

 ### Ethereum Connection
 This client needs access to the UZHETH blockchain, providing an account with some assets available.
+Therefore, the user needs to be within the UZH network, or establish a VPN connection.
 The client will connect to this chain and interact with the deployed betting contract to place bets and retrieve winners.
 To connect to the UZHETH blockchain the following credentials can be used:
 - Networkname: UZHETH